Recurring Payments lets you charge your customers automatically on a regular schedule that you set.

-If you connect recurring payments with QuickBooks, you can access your QuickBooks Customer list and Items list to help you fill out the recurring payment form.
+Once you connect recurring payments with QuickBooks, you can access your QuickBooks Customer list and Items list to help you fill out the form.
 You can also have QuickBooks automatically create and pay invoices for each actual payment processed.

-- QuickBooks Online uses a different process for recurring payments.
-Refer to Setting up a recurring transaction for a monthly credit card charge for more information.
+- QuickBooks Online uses a different process for recurring payments, please see: Setting up a recurring sales receipt in QuickBooks Online.

 - Recurring payments are only available for credit card transactions.
 Recurring check transactions are not available at this time.